IsakSundeSingh/rust-file-explorer-workshop/README.md

 }
 ```

-The `type Error = anyhow::Error;` here is an [associated type](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html?highlight=associated%20type#specifying-placeholder-types-in-trait-definitions-with-associated-types).
+The `type Error = color_eyre::Report;` here is an [associated type](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html?highlight=associated%20type#specifying-placeholder-types-in-trait-definitions-with-associated-types).
 It sounds fancier than it is.
 In this case it is only so that `TryFrom` can reference `Self::Error` in the return type without knowing which error you are going to implement the trait for.

 Cool!